tazama-lf/docs/Product/Archive/Architecture/Security.md

 #### Encryption at Rest (ArangoDB)

 ArangoDB, unfortunately, does not provide Encryption at Rest in the Community version.
-This is the main reason why ArangoDB is only used as a Graph Datastore in Tazama platform
+This is the main reason why ArangoDB is only used as a Graph Datastore in Tazama system

 ## Transient Data

-Tazama platform has many components.
-Transient Data covers data within various components of the Tazama platform.
+Tazama system has many components.
+Transient Data covers data within various components of the Tazama system.
 It does not cover Inter-Service communication (that is covered separately).
 Data is processed in Tazama components (including Data Preparation, Rules Processors etc).
 Tazama components write logs to ELK.
 Here are the possible Security vulnerabilities:

 - Logs
 - UI